hermannhueck/composing-functions/README.md

 In this talk I demonstrate different ways of function composition (and manipulation - what is often the same).

-I only deal with *scala.Function1*, because due to currying we can regard any function (except *Function0*) as a *Function1*.
+I only deal with *scala.Function1*, because due to tupling and currying we can regard any function (except *Function0*) as a *Function1*.
 Curried functions are easier to compose.

 I start with the methods on Function1: *compose* and *andThen*.